fhumbertodf/dicionario/Textos6.md

 If you eat good foods and stay fit, your body will be able to fight off the germs that cause colds and other diseases.
-It is not always possible to avoid colds, but if you do catch a cold, drink plenty of fluids and get a lot of rest.Article #136 The Future I sometimes wonder what life will be like in the future.
+It is not always possible to avoid colds, but if you do catch a cold, drink plenty of fluids and get a lot of rest.*

+## 136 The Future

+>*I sometimes wonder what life will be like in the future.
 Life has changed so much
 in just the past few years.
 I'm sure that there are still big changes that are coming.